 Air New Zealand

-Sass runs in the Virgin family.
-The latest safety video from Virgin America’s British relative, Virgin Atlantic, is a beautifully animated film that follows the dreams of a passenger who has fallen asleep during the safety demo.
-Called “Trip,” each varied dream – homages to Hollywood movie themes – corresponds with an instruction.
-(Unfortunately, a space scene shows Virgin Galactic’s SpaceShipTwo, which was recently destroyed during a test flight.)
+In 2014, Virgin Atlantic released a beautifully animated film that follows the dreams of a passenger who has fallen asleep during the safety demo.
+Called “Trip,” each varied dream — homages to Hollywood movie themes — corresponds with an instruction.
+(Unfortunately, a space scene shows Virgin Galactic’s SpaceShipTwo, which was destroyed during a test flight.)

 Delta Air Lines

-We aren’t sure if Bangkok Airways is still using this safety demo video it created back in 2012 (perhaps our Thai readers can confirm), but the airline spends nearly two minutes of the 5-minute video on a cheesy song-and-dance number; there’s enough lip-sync to make Milli Vanilli proud.
-Like Virgin America’s video, the song gets stuck in the head – but not in a good way.
+We aren’t sure if Bangkok Airways is still using this safety demo video it created back in 2012, but the airline spends nearly two minutes of the five-minute video on a cheesy song-and-dance number; there’s enough lip-sync to make Milli Vanilli proud.
+Like Virgin America’s video, the song gets stuck in your head — but not in a good way.

 What if you hired electro-funk band Chromeo to do your safety video?
 While it’d sure be entertaining, we’re not sure how safe it’d actually be (it’s not).
 Thankfully, Mallard Air isn’t real in this Funny or Die production.